Welcome To The Good Food Network! Please Click Here To View A Round Up Of This Weeks French Fine Food News And Special Offers!

 La Belle Iloise

-La Belle-Iloise are famous throughout France for preparing very high quality tinned sardines, tuna, mackerel as well as fish soups and lobster bisque.
-As we are starting to feature more of the La Belle Iloise range, we felt it may be interesting for you to discover a little about this company based in Quiberon, Brittany.
+La Belle-Iloise is famous throughout France for preparing very high-quality tinned sardines, tuna, mackerel as well as fish soups and lobster bisque.
+As we are starting to feature more of the La Belle Iloise range, we felt it might be interesting for you to discover a little about this company based in Quiberon, Brittany.

 La Belle-Iloise was founded in 1932 in the town of Quiberon, a fishing port in Brittany on the West Coast of France, by Georges Hilliet.